 - Use those differences to establish areas where you can learn something new and interesting!

 I hate small talk as much as lot of engineers do… but I can get very genuinely interested in the real details of what makes people on my team tick, what is important to them, and how their lives are unfolding.
-The key here is “genuine” – if you’re really not interested, don’t fake it; then again, don’t expect fantastic remote team results, either.
+The key here is “genuine” – if you’re really not interested, don’t fake it; then again, don’t expect fantastic results in building remote teams, either.

-All the best with building and managing your remote teams!
+All the best with your own successes in managing and building remote teams!
 It is fun, productive, and challenging, and as Corinne said, it forces you to step up your game.
 What’s not to love about it?!
 If you’re struggling with any of it, feel free to contact me – I’m always happy to share any of my experiences with it, should that help you.

-Finally, it strikes me that Turing Talent may be a great resource for companies looking to build remote tech teams within Europe – and, no, I do not have any relationship with Turing Talent but am impressed with what they seem to offer and with how thoughtful Co-CEO Corinne is.
+Finally, it strikes me that Turing Talent may be a great resource for companies looking to build remote tech teams within Europe.
+No, I do not have any relationship with Turing Talent.
+I am, however, impressed with what they seem to offer and with how thoughtful Co-CEO Corinne is.